comprobo25/comprobo25.github.io/assignments/robot_localization.md

 7. Given a weighted set of particles, how will you sample a new set of particles?

+You can submit your assignment [on Canvas](https://canvas.olin.edu/courses/822/assignments/13550).
+Please have each member of the group submit this assignment.

-### In-class Presentation / Demo (Due 10-13)
+### In-class Presentation / Demo (Due Thursday October 17)

 Each team will spend about 5 minutes presenting what they did for this project.
 Since everyone's doing the same project, there's no need to provide any context as to what the particle filter is or how it works.
 I'd like each team to talk about what they did that adds to the overall knowledge of the class.
 Examples of this would be non-trivial design decisions you made (and why you made them), development processes that worked particularly well, code architecture, etc. In addition, you should show a demo of your system in action.

 This deliverable be assessed in a binary fashion (did you do the above or not).
-Please put your material in this [Google Slides presentation](https://docs.google.com/presentation/d/1Rg270ZZeTSYCZGqluGyyrMO_ETwXKgMK9BshvEyAqoM/edit?usp=sharing).
+Please put your material in this [Google Slides presentation](https://docs.google.com/presentation/d/1XXOwbKphKXfRPb68auAqU19UuMyBW6DK3wda2-Kgg1Q/edit?usp=sharing).

-### Your Code and Bag Files (Due 10-13)
+### Your Code and Bag Files (Due Friday October 18)

-If you are using Python (the vast majority of the class), you should fork <a href="https://github.com/comprobo23/robot_localization">this repo</a>.
-If you are using C++), you should fork <a href="https://github.com/comprobo23/robot_localization_cpp">this repo</a>.
-Please push your code to your fork in order to turn it in.
+If you are using Python (the vast majority of the class), you should fork <a href="https://github.com/comprobo24/robot_localization">this repo</a>.
+If you are using C++, you should fork <a href="https://github.com/comprobo24/robot_localization_cpp">this repo</a>.
+Please push your code to your fork in order to turn it in (and do provide us a direct link to your fork in the [Teaming Spreadsheet](https://docs.google.com/spreadsheets/d/1rE78CwfC8EZzauaegFujHMeQZMqxPuFwX2tCbE_3v44/edit?usp=sharing)).

 You should include a couple of bag files of your code in action.
 Place the bag files in a subdirectory of your ROS package called "bags".
-In this folder, create a README file that explains each of the bag files (how they were collected, what you take from the results, etc.).
+In this folder, create a README file that explains each of the bag files (how they were collected, what you learn from the results, etc.).

+Please [indicate on Canvas]() when you have prepared your project for final submission (Note: this includes the write-up (details below) as it is part of your repository).

-### Writeup (Due 10-13)
+### Writeup (Due Friday October 18)

 In your ROS package create a ``README.md`` file to hold your project writeup.
-Your writeup should touch on the following topics.
 We expect this writeup to be done in such a way that you are proud to include it as part of your professional portfolio.
 As such, please make sure to write the report so that it is understandable to an external audience.
-Make sure to add pictures to your report, links to Youtube videos, embedded animated Gifs (these can be recorded with the tool ``peek``).
+Make sure to add pictures to your report, links to Youtube videos, embedded animated Gifs (these can be recorded with the tool ``peek``), and so on.

+Your write-up should touch on the following topics.
 * What was the goal of your project?
 * How did you solve the problem?
 (Note: this doesn't have to be super-detailed, you should try to explain what you did at a high-level so that others in the class could reasonably understand what you did).
 * Describe a design decision you had to make when working on your project and what you ultimately did (and why)?
 These design decisions could be particular choices for how you implemented some part of an algorithm or perhaps a decision regarding which of two external packages to use in your project.